 The town lies on the beautiful coast of Tanzania, north of Dar es Salaam.

 - fall rain season November

-The town of Bagamoyo – a UNESCO World Heritage Site – was once an important trading port and the capital of German East Africa.
+The town of Bagamoyo – nominated as a UNESCO World Heritage Site – was once an important trading port and the capital of German East Africa.
 It was the stopover for the slave and ivory caravans who travelled from Lake Tanganyika to Zanzibar.

 Culture and products in Bagamoyo

 Strolling through the narrow, unpaved streets of Bagamoyo takes you back to the mid 19th century.

 Bagamoyo is home to many ethnic groups, including the Wakwere, Wazaramo and Wazigua.
 The different cultures, including people of Arab origin, all live together in harmony in Bagamoyo, making the town a peaceful and friendly place for visitors from all over the world.

 Nowadays, the dhow boats for the region are manufactured in Bagamoyo.

 The stunning coastline around Bagamoyo is full of waterfowl and mangrove ecosystems.
 There are still deserted stretches of beaches nearby.

 Lazy Lagoon Island, just outside Bagamoyo, is a unique location for snorkeling.